 TDM data generation creates synthetic entities based on either rules or AI.
 The synthetic data is populated into the LU tables, where an LU table can be populated with either source data or generated synthetic data.
 This article describes the implementation of rule-based data generation.

-To support synthetic data generation, LU population must be based on Broadway flows rather than DB Queries or root functions.
-Hence, the sourceDbQuery Actor was enhanced (in Fabric 7.1) to support either of the following two population modes: a DB Select query from a data source or synthetic population.
+To support synthetic data generation, LU population must be based on Broadway flows rather than DB queries or root functions.
+Hence, the sourceDbQuery Actor was enhanced (in Fabric 7.1) to support either of the following two population modes: a DB Select query from a data source or a synthetic population.
 The population mode is set based on the ROWS_GENERATOR key, which is a session variable.
 When set to true, the sourceDbQuery Actor runs the data generation inner flow to generate synthetic records.
 The number of synthetic records created for each parent key is determined by the rowsGeneratorDistribution input argument of the sourceDbQuery Actor.

-The rowsGeneratorDistribution input argument of the sourceDbQuery Actor (named Query) in each LU table's population flow sets the number of generated records for each table.
+The rowsGeneratorDistribution input argument of the sourceDbQuery Actor (named Query) in each LU table population flow sets the number of generated records for each table.
 By default, it generates one record for the main LU table, and between 1 and 3 records are generated for the remaining LU tables.
 The values '1' and '3' are set in TABLE_DEFAULT_DISTRIBUTION_MIN and TABLE_DEFAULT_DISTRIBUTION_MAX TDM general parameters.

 Edit options: